 Consider Size Effects at the Nanoscale

-For example, the melting point of nanoparticles can be lower than that of the bulk material due to the increased surface energy.
+Take this: the melting point of nanoparticles can be lower than that of the bulk material due to the increased surface energy.
 Similarly, the optical and electronic properties of nanoparticles can be tuned by changing their size and shape.

 Use Proper Units and Dimensional Analysis

-When working with extensive properties, it's essential to use proper units and perform dimensional analysis to ensure that your calculations are correct.
+When working with extensive properties, it's essential to use proper units and perform dimensional analysis to check that your calculations are correct.
 Mass is typically measured in grams (g) or kilograms (kg), volume in liters (L) or cubic meters (m³), and energy in joules (J) or calories (cal).

 FAQ